 NO PROMO CODE REQUIRED

-Like its land-based counterpart, Ocean Online still has a bit to prove if it hopes to break into the upper echelon of a very competitive marketplace and came out the gate swinging with a $10,000 deposit match bonus, but has since severely cut that down to a more standard, but still competitive $500 deposit bonus.
-Oceans is also offering a $25 no deposit bonus and up to 50 free spins.
+Like its land-based counterpart, Ocean Online still has a bit to prove if it hopes to break into the upper echelon of a very competitive marketplace.
+The operator came out the gate swinging with a $10,000 deposit match bonus but has since cut that down to a still juicy $1500 deposit bonus plus 50 Free Spins.

 |Ocean Casino Promo Code||Just click here|

-The wagering requirements to clear the bonus funds acquired during these free spins are 20x, so don’t expect to get rich during this no-deposit bonus, but it does give you a chance to check out the site.
+The wagering requirement to clear the bonus funds acquired during these free spins is 30x, so don’t expect to get rich during this no-deposit bonus, but it does give you a chance to make some extra cash.

-Ocean Online Casino has a large selection of games, but lacks the ability to sort by any means aside from “New” and “All.”
+Ocean Online Casino has a large selection of games, but cannot sort by any means aside from “New” and “All.”
 There is a search feature at the top of the screen, but if you do not know the exact game you are looking for, you are going to have to scroll through hundreds and just guess that you want to play that particular slot.
-Most sites have the option to separate by slot type, game provider or return, but Ocean casino leaves you to find what you are looking for.
+Most sites have the option to separate by slot type, game provider, or return, but Ocean casino leaves you to find what you are looking for.